 In January 1995 Chancellor Larry Schnack announced a proposed merger of the School of Education, the School of Human Sciences and Services, and the School of Nursing into a new college, the College of Professional Studies.
 The nursing faculty voted unanimously in February 1995 to oppose the restructuring.
 The Academic Policies Committee of the University also opposed the merger but the University Senate voted to endorse the restructuring.
 Dr. Ostmoe left the deanship to return to teaching on June 30, 1995.
 Dr. Ronald N. Satz was appointed Dean of the College of Professional Studies.
 With this reorganization, Dr. Marjorie Bottoms was appointed Associate Dean and Educational Administrator.
 Upon Dr. Bottoms' resignation as Associate Dean, Dr. Susan J. Johnson Warner was appointed Associate Dean and Educational Administrator in July 1998.
 In 1999, Dr. Ronald N. Satz accepted a position as vice-chancellor.
 Dr. Carol Klun was appointed Interim Dean for the College of Professional Studies.
 Dr. Rita Kisting Sparks was appointed Interim Associate Dean and Educational Administrator upon Dr. Warner's resignation in June 2000.
 In May of 2001, Dr. Mark Clark was appointed as Dean of the College of Professional Studies.
-In July of 2002, Dr. Sparks retired and Dr. L. Elaine Wendt was appointed Interim Associate Dean and Educational Administrator and in 2003 she was appointed the Associate Dean and Educational Administrator.
+In July of 2002, Dr. Sparks retired and Dr. L. Elaine Wendt was appointed Interim Associate Dean and Educational Administrator.